ztefn/haguichi-website/_downloads/debian.md

 <code class="user">sudo apt update</code><br>
 <code class="user">sudo apt install -y haguichi</code>

 After that you're all set and ready to use Haguichi.
+Visit <a href="https://launchpad.net/~ztefn/+archive/ubuntu/haguichi-debian" target="_blank" rel="noopener">the PPA page on Launchpad</a> for more details about this repository.